open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 ## OptimWrapper vs Optimizer

-Now we use both the built-in optimizer of PyTorch and the OptimWrapper in MMEngine to perform single-precision training, mixed-precision training and gradient accumulation to demonstrate the difference in each implementation.
+Now we use both the native optimizer of PyTorch and the OptimWrapper in MMEngine to perform single-precision training, mixed-precision training, and gradient accumulation to show the difference in implementations.

 ### Model training